1972 Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 You can easily check the rarity and current values of your coins using our CoinValueChecker App to make informed collecting decisions.

-Key Features of the 1972 Penny
+Key Features That Affect 1972 Penny Value

 The Obverse of the 1972 Penny